 Break Checks for Cash

 Most incidents of break-checking occur spontaneously in connection with a road rage encounter or “battle” between two drivers.
 But in a minority of cases, it can be for insurance fraud to cause an accident and claim damages.
-There have been fraud schemes in which drivers will target large tractor-trailer trucks and deliberately break check to cause the truck to hit them from behind.
+There have been fraud schemes in which drivers will target large tractor-trailer trucks and deliberately break checks to cause the truck to hit them from behind.
 The motive behind this scheme is to collect money by filing an accident claim and getting a settlement from the truck’s insurance company.
 Big trucks are usually the target because they have big insurance policies and can’t stop quickly.

 Why Tailgating and Brake Checking Cases Are Hard to Prove